mattyv/JazzyIndex/README.md

     style Success fill:#d4edda
     style NotFound fill:#f8d7da
     style Predict fill:#fff3cd
-    style Uniform fill:#fff3cd
+    style ArithSeg fill:#fff3cd
 ```

 ### Why This Works

-**For uniform data:** The arithmetic segment lookup is exact, models predict perfectly, and we find elements in ~1-2 comparisons.
+**For uniform data:** The arithmetic hint succeeds immediately (O(1) segment lookup), models predict perfectly, and we find elements in ~1-2 comparisons.
 This is why you see 5-10ns in the benchmarks - we're barely doing any work.

-**For skewed data:** Segment lookup might take a few comparisons (log of 256 ≈ 8), models have higher error, but exponential search contains the damage.
-Even in the worst case, we're searching within a segment (1/256th of the array), not the whole thing.
+**For skewed data:** The arithmetic hint often gets us close to the right segment, and when it fails, we use it directionally to cut the search space in half.
+Even in worst case, we're searching within half the segments (log₂(128) ≈ 7 comparisons instead of log₂(256) ≈ 8).
+Models have higher error on skewed data, but exponential search contains the damage.
 And because segments are quantiles (equal element count), we never have pathological cases where one segment contains half the data.

+**The key insight:** The ~5-cycle cost of trying the arithmetic hint is less than one binary search iteration (~6-7 cycles), so we always benefit from trying it.
+Even when it's wrong, it gives us directional information for free.

 **Why not one big model?** Fitting a single model to complex distributions requires high-degree polynomials or piecewise functions, which are expensive to evaluate and prone to overfitting.
 Segmentation gives us locality: simple models that capture local behavior, with automatic adaptation to distribution changes across the array.